Facts: Reclusive leader Mullah Mohammed Omar has led the Taliban since the early 1990s.

 August 8, 2012 - According to senior U.S. officials, in an effort to revive peace talks with the Taliban, the Obama administration has proposed a prisoner swap under which it would transfer five Taliban prisoners to Qatar in exchange for a U.S. soldier held by the Taliban.
 The new proposal involves sending all five Taliban prisoners to Qatar first, before the Taliban releases Sgt.
 Bowe Bergdahl.
 The original offer proposed transferring the Taliban prisoners in two groups, with Bergdahl being released in between.

 June 18, 2013 - An official political office of the Taliban opens in Doha, Qatar's capital city.
-The Taliban announce that they hopes to improve relations with other countries, head toward a peaceful solution to the Afghanistan occupation and establish an independent Islamic system in the country.
+The Taliban announce that they hope to improve relations with other countries, head toward a peaceful solution to the Afghanistan occupation and establish an independent Islamic system in the country.

 September 21, 2013 - Pakistan announces that Mullah Abdul Ghani Baradar, one of the founding members of the Taliban, has been released from prison.
 Baradar had been captured in Karachi, Pakistan in 2010.